giftee/abukuma-kaminari/README.md

 Render pagination with this gem's theme:

-`paginate @users, theme: 'giftee-design-system'`
+`paginate @users, theme: 'abukuma'`

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/giftee/giftee-design-system-kaminari.
+Bug reports and pull requests are welcome on GitHub at https://github.com/giftee/abukuma-kaminari.

 ## License